UL142 vs UL2085: Knowing your fuel storage approvals

 What is UL142?

 UL142 is a widely recognised safety standard for aboveground tanks.
-Published by UL, the standard sets out the requirements for the design and construction of steel atmospherics storage tanks intended to store non-corrosive, stable flammable and combustible liquids such as diesel & gasoline.
-Only tanks approved by UL’s testing and inspection regime can be marked accordingly.
+The UL142 requirements relate to the design and construction of steel atmospherics storage tanks intended to store non-corrosive, stable flammable and combustible liquids, such as diesel & gasoline.
+It covers most fuel storage tanks, with only tanks approved by UL’s testing and inspection regime that can be marked accordingly.

 What is UL2085?

-The major difference between a UL2085 and a UL142 tank is the addition of insulation or other reinforcing materials to create a Protected Tank.
-A Protected Tank will limit the heat transferred to the inner tank during a fire.
+A Protected Tank will limit the heat transferred to the inner tank during a fire and is also tested for impact-resistance.
 The other materials of construction and shop test procedures are broadly aligned between the two standards.
 However, the addition of insulation material and reinforcement in a UL2085 tank can make the tanks heavy and cumbersome to move if relocation is required.

 Why would I as a customer need to consider these approvals?